archit-singhania/Weather-Prediction/README.md

   ├── README.md          # Documentation<br>
   └── tsconfig.json      # TypeScript configuration <br>

-💡 Usage
+💡 Usage<br>

-Launch the app and search for a city or region to get detailed weather data and AQI.
+Launch the app and search for a city or region to get detailed weather data and AQI.<br>
 Navigate through the interface to explore the features.